 What happens when someone with C-PTSD is triggered?

-When someone with complex PTSD is triggered, they may experience intense emotional and physical reactions that are similar to those experienced during the traumatic event.
-This can include flashbacks, nightmares, dissociation, hyperarousal, and avoidance behaviors.
+When someone with complex PTSD, assisting the individual, experiences intense emotional and physical reactions that are similar to those experienced during the traumatic event, this can include flashbacks, nightmares, dissociation, hyperarousal, and avoidance behaviors.

 Ultimately, with proper management of triggers and symptoms, individuals with C-PTSD can learn to cope and thrive in their daily lives.
 It’s essential to have patience and compassion for oneself during this recovery journey.